walkerke/tidycensus/README.md

 install.packages("tidycensus")
 ```

+## In version 0.9.9.2:

+* `geometry = TRUE` now works for all geographies currently available in tidycensus.
+Version 1.0 (the next planned CRAN release) will aim to support every geography available from the API.
+* `get_acs()` can now support the ACS Supplemental Estimates API.

 ## In version 0.9.5:

 * `get_acs()` now defaults to the 2014-2018 five-year American Community Survey estimates, or the 2018 1-year estimates if users set `survey = "acs1"`.